doableware/djongo/docs/integrating-django-with-mongodb/README.md

 #### Unstructured database cannot store structured data

 Unstructured data is a super set of structured data.
-Specifying the data structure MongoDB will only be ignored by it.
+Specifying the data structure to MongoDB will only be ignored by it.

 ### SQL to MongoDB query mapping.